 consequences for noncooperation.

-A sample outreach letter is provided in B-300.

-To comply with the federal requirement to offer an ABAWD a position in a SNAP E&T activity, the outreach must also state that the day the ABAWD reports to the Workforce Solutions Office is the ABAWD’s first day of participation.
-This language is needed to ensure that the ABAWD is scheduled for a SNAP E&T activity.

 Workforce Solutions Office staff is no longer required to make a second attempt or give final notice to mandatory work registrants who do not respond to the initial outreach attempt.
 Boards must ensure that a penalty is not initiated during the compliance period.
 (See B-113.a for more information.)
-Boards must process a penalty on the fourth day if the mandatory work registrant does not respond to the outreach attempt.
+Boards must process a penalty by close of business on the fourth day if the mandatory work registrant does not respond to the outreach attempt.

 B-105: Monthly SNAP Eligibility Verification